peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Rendered UI
 What UI elements can the user interact with?
 Buttons, text inputs, drop down menus — these are all part of the component's API.

-When distributing versioned components, it's easy to introduce new features but much harder to take them away./
+When distributing versioned components, it's easy to introduce new features but much harder to take them away.

-There are often diametrically opposed ideas of what a consumer should be allowed to do with a component.

-Some designers might want to ensure that whenever a component is used, its design and experience is consistent.
-While other designers

-A
-What are the guiding principals behind the API design?
+What are the guiding principals behind the API desig

-#### Styling
-Should the component API expose options for styling and customization or should it limit the consumer to choosing a predefined theme (light, dark, etc.)?

-Perhaps the purpose of the component library is to ensure design consistency.